Decorative banner image

 The geographical distribution of countries in the high criminality–low resilience category is slanted towards Africa, which has 21 – a significant proportion of the continent.
 In comparison, vulnerability to the impact of organized crime is significant, but the number of states that suffer its effects is smaller in Asia and the Americas, with 19 and 14 countries, respectively.
 Eight European countries also find themselves in this quadrant.
 Notably, all of them come from a single region: Central and Eastern Europe.
 Despite the transition to democracy in the late 1980s and early 1990s, all countries in the quadrant have experienced a democratic backslide and fragility, with two of them – Ukraine and Russia – engaged in a full-scale war.
 In fact, a large share of states in this quadrant have experienced some form of fracture – be it in the form of conflict, rebellion, outright war or fragility.
 Afghanistan, the Central African Republic, the DRC, Iraq, Libya, Ukraine and Yemen are the more stark examples of that.
 Fractures in the political stability of states is another driver behind rising criminality and an ensuing inability of countries to develop adequate measures to respond.
 There are a number of countries in this quadrant that have seen their democratic values and the rule of law imperilled, resulting in a deteriorating organized crime environment.

 All of the countries that have moved into the high criminality–low resilience category saw a spike in criminality without their governments taking adequate measures to meet the new challenges.
 One of the best examples is Bulgaria, where rampant endemic corruption continued against the backdrop of political instability, which saw four parliamentary elections in just one and a half years.
-With the country being under the leadership of caretaker governments and no national assembly that could function continuously, resolving the political deadlock topped the agenda.
-This underlines how for many of the countries within this quadrant, addressing issues of political leadership and governance will be an essential foundation upon which to build broader resilience to organized crime.
+With the country being under the leadership of caretaker governments and a national assembly that could not function continuously, resolving the political deadlock topped the agenda.
+This underlines how, for many of the countries within this quadrant, addressing issues of political leadership and governance will be an essential foundation upon which to build broader resilience to organized crime.

 High criminality–high resilience